 If you plan to use financial aid, schedule a study abroad financial aid preview meeting before you have paid any non-refundable deposits or fees to your program.
 You may even schedule the meeting before you have applied for a program.
 This meeting allows you to plot your options before you commit financially.
 At the meeting, the adviser can also answer any questions about accessing financial aid for study abroad.

 The financial aid preview process is for undergraduate students only.
-Graduate student should contact Jim Parker directly.
+Graduate students should contact Jim Parker directly to schedule an appointment.

 Note: If you have already paid your deposit and confirmed your participation in a program, you can move on to the SACE process below.

 After your financial aid preview meeting, and at least a month prior to departure, request the official Study Abroad Cost Estimate (SACE) from the Learning Abroad Center.
 The SACE is the official document used to modify your aid eligibility.
 You need to be accepted and confirmed on your program prior to requesting a SACE.